-In case you have diabetes and feel pain whenever you move, it may be a sign of issues with the tendons.
+When a person with diabetes feels pain whenever they move, it may be a sign of issues with the tendons.
+But, what are tendons?

-Do you know what tendons are?
-They are actually cord-like bands which connect the muscles to the bones.
+They are actually cord-like bands that connect the muscles to the bones.
 The high blood glucose levels which go together with the condition have a role when it comes to stirring up the tendon trouble.

-You should know that you have tendons all over the body and this includes your ankles, shoulders, knees, arms, hips, and wrists.
-The tendons transfer the force from the muscles to the bones and allow you to move.
+We have tendons all over the body and this includes our ankles, shoulders, knees, arms, hips, and wrists.
+The tendons transfer the force from the muscles to the bones and allow us to move.

-In case your blood glucose levels are not under control, the tendons might thicken, and they can tear.
+In case our blood glucose levels are not under control, the tendons might thicken, and they can tear.

 Carpal Tunnel Syndrome – Weakness, numbness, and tingling in the wrist due to the pressure on the nerve which runs through it.

 Frozen Shoulder – Pain and stiffness happens when the capsule around the ligaments and tendons in the joint thickens up.